 Other causes of cirrhosis include:

-- Disorders that affect the body’s ability to handle iron and copper.
-Two examples are hemochromatosis and Wilson’s disease.
+- Disorders that affect the body’s ability to handle iron and copper: Two examples are hemochromatosis and Wilson disease.

 A diagnosis of cirrhosis begins with a detailed history and physical exam.
 Your doctor will take a complete medical history.

-It’s important to be as honest as possible about long-term alcohol misuse, exposure to hepatitis C, family history of autoimmune diseases, or other risk factors.
+It’s important to be transparent about any long-term alcohol misuse, exposure to hepatitis C, family history of autoimmune diseases, or other risk factors.

-The physical exam will look for signs such as:
+During the physical exam, your doctor will look for signs such as:

 - skin or eyes that appear more yellowed in color